datacarpentry/image-processing/learners/edge-detection.md

 ![](fig/shapes-01-canny-edges.png){alt='Output file of Canny edge detection'}

-Note that the edge output shown in an skimage window may look significantly worse than the image would look if it were saved to a file due to resampling artefacts in the interactive image viewer.
+Note that the edge output shown in a scikit-image window may look significantly worse than the image would look if it were saved to a file due to resampling artefacts in the interactive image viewer.
 The image above is the edges of the junk image, saved in a PNG file.
-Here is how the same image looks when displayed in an skimage output window:
+Here is how the same image looks when displayed in a scikit-image output window:

 ![](fig/shapes-01-canny-edge-output.png){alt='Output window of Canny edge detection'}